Phone Charging Port Repair Sydney — Diagnosis, Cost & When Not to Bother

 3. If you see lint, remove it carefully

 Use a wooden toothpick or a plastic SIM tool.
-Never use metal — metal against the charging pins can short the 5V rail and kill the port controller chip on the logic board, which turns a $0 clean into a $250 repair.
+Never use metal — metal against the charging pins can short the 5V rail and kill the port controller chip on the logic board, which turns a free clean into a paid board-level repair.
 Gently pick the plug out in one piece rather than mashing it deeper.

 4. If the port is clean and the cable is good